Last updated: August 24, 2020

 Usage Data refers to data collected automatically, either generated by the use of the Service or from the Service infrastructure itself (for example, the duration of a page visit).

-Website refers to Victoria Riley VO, accessible from https://www.voiceovervic.co.uk/
+Website refers to JBC Law Office, accessible from http://www.jbclawoffice.com

 You means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.